icebreakerone/perseus-demo-energy/README.md

 - resource/cdk/truststores/directory-dev-client-certificates
 - resource/cdk/truststores/directory-prod-client-certificates

+Both the resource and authentication apps use these CA certificates.
+If the CA certificates need to be updated, the truststore used by the authentication app will need to be renewed by running resource/cdk/scripts/renew_truststores.sh

 A set of signing certificates are also required for signing provenance records.
 The CA files can be download as above, and a key and certificate can be created from https://member.core.sandbox.trust.ib1.org/applications/ by clicking "New Signing Certificate" and following instructions.

 A script is available ([resource/cdk/scripts/upload-certificates.sh](resource/cdk/scripts/upload-certificates.sh)) which will upload files into the correct locations.
 You will need to create a certificate chain with the leaf certificate and the intermediate CA. Check the upload script for further details.